kiote/plinkedin/readme.md

 Top-10 risks list
 ----
 1. Lost interest.
    If I'm as a mainteiner will loose the intrest to the project.
    Result: project will stop.
 2. Lack of skills.
    Too much time to making simple tasks.
    Result: project will lasts too much time.
 Risk 1 turns real.
 3. Too much time.
    Wasting time and not making project move.
    Result: project will lasts too much time.
 Risk 1 turns real.
+4. Low quality.
+   Reduce: Use code standards, use testing
+5. Can't or too much time to run in production.
+   Reduce: try to run on production at early stages.
+Try to run via tunnelbrick
+6. Unstable tools
+   Reduce: -

 How to avoid/reduce: remember about the mission.
 Set propper deadlines.
 Make good plan and follow it.
+Make acceptance tests.